Vallenbo/notetext/linux云计算/liunx服务技术1.md

 \# Note that any partitions you deleted are not expressed

-\# here so unless you clear all partitions first, this is
+\# here so unless you clear all partitions first， this is

 \# not guaranteed to work